 Parking Lot Observation

-You might want to consider pulling into the parking lot and watching how dogs respond during drop off and pick up.
+Consider pulling into the parking lot and watch how dogs respond during drop off and pick up.
 Do they seem happy and excited to arrive?

 Before leaving your dog for a week while you go on vacation, do a trial run.
 Drop your dog off for a few hours while you do some errands and see how your dog responds.
 If that goes well, try leaving him for a day.
 It’s a good idea to get your dog used to the environment so it’s easier for him to adapt to being there for a longer time.